-In October, international Zinc prices rose on the back of a shortage of supply.
-Domestic prices remained unchanged for the second month running, down to stability in the market.
 In November, international price recovery slowed due to oversupply in the market, while domestic prices rose on strong demand.
 In December, Zinc prices fell globally owing to oversupply in China stoking demand concerns, while domestic prices fell on the backs of slackened demand.
 In January, international prices rose on higher demand in preparation for the US-China trade agreement.
 Domestic prices fell marginally on oversupply in the market.
 In February, international prices fell as markets reacted to the outbreak of coronavirus in China and around the world, with domestic prices falling simultaneously.
 In March, global zinc prices saw a marked decline due to pressure from the COV ID-19 crisis.
 Domestic prices were also hurt by the halting of industrial activity.
 In April, the international price decline stabilised as China reopened factories, while domestic prices rose slightly.
 In May, international prices rose on greater demand while domestic prices were supported by a decline in output.
-In June and July, international and domestic prices rose despite growing unsold inventory, a sinvestors continued to be bullish about the global recovery.
+In June and July, international and domestic prices rose despite growing unsold inventory, as investors continued to be bullish about the global recovery.
+In August, prices rose internationally as well as domestically as restrictions on mining were eased globally, and supply concerns regarding South America persisted.